robertlarkins/preferred-development-practices/C#/SolutionStructure.md

 ### Source Control Repository

-A solution should be stored in a source control repository so that change can be tracked and managed.
+A solution should be stored in a source control repository allowing changes to be tracked and managed.
 So create a repository (such as in git), put the solution here and commit any changes.

 See SourceControlPractices.md.